xjtu-enre/DiTU-ICSE2026/README.md

 > [!NOTE]
 > You can find our pre-generated statistical analysis results at [`240221-results.json`](./repo-list/240221-results.json), but you need a better editor to open and view it since it contains too many lines, as described in [Result Interpretation](#result-interpretation) above.

-After metrics are calculated for each database, the next step is add **time** as a new dimention for statistical analysis and the reveal of feature usage trends.
+After metrics are calculated for each database, the next step is add **time** as a new dimension for statistical analysis and the reveal of feature usage trends.
 To do so, run

 ```bash
 node cli.js analyze /path/to/db-dir